 A property trust can hold property investments offshore.
 Property trusts can hold investment properties indirectly through SPVs.
-However, the key benefits arising for an investor from a trust structure may be lost where the interposed SPV does not qualify for look-through tax treatment.
+However, the key benefits arising for an investor from a trust structure (i.e. where the benefits of direct ownership are replicated) may be lost where the interposed SPV does not qualify for look-through tax treatment.

-Unlimited, subject to general thin capitalisation rules
+Unlimited, but the extent to which interest is deductible is limited by the general thin capitalisation rules.